Our resident beasties

 Ranitomeya veriabilis southern

-I raised these three thumbnail dart frogs from tadpoles in 2023, they now live together in a 45 60 45 exo terra fully bioactive vivarium.
+We have a number of dart frogs in The Reptile Room, the smallest being three thumbnail dart frogs who i raised from tadpoles in 2023, they now live together in a 45 60 45 exo terra fully bioactive vivarium.
 They have been breeding since January 2025 and we are currently raising their babies.
 Available in our shop now.

 I raised these three thumbnail dart frogs from tadpoles in 2023, they now live together in a 45 60 45 exo terra fully bioactive vivarium.
 I have heard calling recently and am hopeful they will start producing eggs for me next season.